paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (4) has committed such acts as would render his registration under [section 823 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-823) inconsistent with the public interest as determined under such section; or

 (5) has been excluded (or directed to be excluded) from participation in a program pursuant to [section 1320a–7(a) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1320a–7/a&num=0&edition=prelim).
-A registration pursuant to section 823(h)(1) 11 See References in Text note below. of this title to dispense a narcotic drug for maintenance treatment or detoxification treatment may be suspended or revoked by the Attorney General upon a finding that the registrant has failed to comply with any standard referred to in section 823(h)(1) 1 of this title.
+A registration pursuant to [section 823(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h&num=0&edition=prelim) to dispense a narcotic drug for maintenance treatment or detoxification treatment may be suspended or revoked by the Attorney General upon a finding that the registrant has failed to comply with any standard referred to in [section 823(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h&num=0&edition=prelim).

 **(b) Limits of revocation or suspension** The Attorney General may limit revocation or suspension of a registration to the particular controlled substance or list I chemical with respect to which grounds for revocation or suspension exist.